 Frequently Asked Questions

 What if I applied ED and the aid is unacceptable?
 Contact the financial aid office and file a formal appeal immediately.
+Provide documentation of your family's financial circumstances, including tax returns, medical expenses, or any other relevant information.
 If the offer represents a genuine hardship relative to your family's finances, most schools will release you from the binding commitment.
+Be aware that "unacceptable" has a high bar—it typically means the gap between the aid offered and what your family can afford is so large that attendance would cause real financial distress, not simply that another school might have offered more.